Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 When you annotate a class with [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/), the Kotlin serialization plugin generates a [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) for that class.

-To retrieve this automatically generated serializer, call the [`.serializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/serializer.html) function.
+To retrieve this automatically generated serializer, call the generated `.serializer()` function.
 You can use a serializer directly with functions such as `Json.encodeToString()`, or access its [`descriptor`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/descriptor.html) property to inspect the structure of the type's serialized form.

 Here's an example that defines a `Color` class with a single integer property and inspects the structure of its serialized form: